-Government-to-government consultation has been and will continue to be conducted throughout development of this DEIS, in accordance with provisions of the Executive Orders and Secretarial Orders listed above as well as Section 106 of the NHPA, and any additional applicable natural and cultural resource laws (e.g., NEPA, the Endangered Species Act [ESA], NHPA, and Migratory Bird Treaty Act), as well as agency-specific guidance, such as:
+Government-to-government consultation was conducted throughout development of this EIS, in accordance with provisions of the Executive Orders and Secretarial Orders listed above as well as Section 106 of the NHPA, and any additional applicable natural and cultural resource laws (e.g., NEPA, the Endangered Species Act [ESA], NHPA, and Migratory Bird Treaty Act), as well as agency-specific guidance, such as:

-DOI, Departmental Manual, Departmental Responsibilities for Indian Trust Resources, 512 DM 2 (1995).

-DOI, Departmental Manual, Departmental Responsibilities for Protecting/ Accommodating Access to Indian Sacred Sites, 512 DM 3 (1998).
+- DOI, Departmental Manual, Departmental Responsibilities for Indian Trust Resources, 512 DM 2 (1995). - DOI, Departmental Manual, Departmental Responsibilities for Protecting/ Accommodating Access to Indian Sacred Sites, 512 DM 3 (1998).